(Principle number 1)

 Here are many more examples of the use of this pattern, where the color coding is also explained.

-While the Bible does not say in so many words “when God’s presence is not desired, He leaves,” we can reasonably conclude that He does based on:
+While the Bible does not say in so many words “when God’s presence is not desired, He leaves,” we can reasonably conclude that He does not impose His presence or influence when it is not desired based on:

 - the fact that God is love and the principle that love cannot be forced.

-- the many examples in scripture demonstrating that that is true.
+- the many examples in scripture demonstrating the results of their turning from God.

-Of course, leaving just means He removes or withdraws His influence, protection etc. It does not mean He goes somewhere else and then can’t see or know what is going on.
+Of course, expressions that sound like He is leaving just means He does not impose His influence, protection etc. It does not mean He goes somewhere else and then can’t see or know what is going on.
 It is more like we would back off giving advice to someone who has clearly indicated they don’t want it.
+And He does it sorrowing for His wayward children.